 The flavors and textures create the perfect symphony.
 Sweetness from maple syrup and sweet chili sauce; heat from both the sweet and garlic chili sauce, tartness from the lime, creaminess from the coconut milk and avocado, and crunch from the shrimp, coleslaw and taco shells.

-I serve two to three tacos per person.
-Tacos are typically and informal casual meal and grilled shrimp tacos is no different.
-Perfect summer fare.
+I serve two to three tacos per person and figure about 1/4 pound shrimp per person.
+Tacos are typically an informal casual meal and grilled shrimp tacos are no different.
 I like to set out the components family-style and let the eaters build their own tacos.
-In fact, there are three ways to serve them: in hard taco shells (as pictured); deconstructed to avoid the messy eating – pile on the coleslaw, shrimp, avocado and sauce, then crush the taco shell on top (see picture below); or in a soft corn tortilla (warmed on the grill).

 Tailor To Your Taste

-- use sriracha and minced garlic instead of bottled garlic chili sauce
+- Use sriracha and minced garlic (or garlic powder) instead of bottled garlic chili sauce

-- make your own citrus/lime coleslaw or try our Grilled Coleslaw (No Mayo) recipe
+- Make your own citrus/lime coleslaw or try our Grilled Cabbage slaw recipe

-- use soft corn tortillas instead of hard taco shells
+- Substitute soft corn tortillas for the hard taco shells

-- make a vegetarian version with tofu instead of shrimp.
-Marinate and grill the tofu the same way.
+- Make a vegetarian version with tofu, grilled zucchini or mushrooms instead of shrimp.
+Marinate and grill the same way.

-- All the components can be prepared ahead (shrimp, coleslaw, avocado, sauce/marinade).
+- All the components of the grilled shrimp tacos can be prepared ahead (shrimp, coleslaw, avocado, sauce/marinade).
 The shrimp can be served room temperature or warmed, if preferred, 20-30 seconds in the microwave (be careful not to overcook or they will turn rubbery).
-I suggest you dice the avocado closer to serving time or toss with some lime juice to keep it from browning.

 - 1 1/2 lb large shrimp, peeled and deveined